Tunisia : Safety by City

 OVERALL RISK : LOW

 Overall, Tunisia is a safe country, but there are extremely high rates of petty crime.
-You should be vigilant and take all possible precaution measures in order to minimize the risk of something going wrong.
+You should be vigilant and take all possible precautions measures in order to minimize the risk of something going wrong.

 TRANSPORT & TAXIS RISK : MEDIUM